CoScale/docs/_docs_installation/agent/linux/environment-variables.md

 ---
 layout: page
 title: Environment variables configuration
+description: Configure the CoScale agent and plugins using environment variables.
 ---

 Our agent can get its configuration values for plugins from environment values configured on the server.
 This allows you to use the same agent for a lot of servers without having to generate a new agent for different configuration setups.
 An example where this might be used is with database plugin where the status user password isn't the same on all machines.